Yidispolitics Scandal

 Yidispolitics is the name given to the public scandal in Colombia, which began in April 2008, when the ex-politician Yidis Medina admitted to have received bribes to vote in favor of the re-election project, which changed the constitution and allowed Álvaro Uribe Vélez to become president for a second term.

 The politicians implicated in Yidispolitics have rejected the accusations.
 Even the former president of Colombia, Álvaro Uribe Vélez, has been accused of bribery.
 Uribe argued against these accusations saying: "The national government persuades; but does not push or bribe consciences".

-On June 25 of 2008, after several days of investigation, the Supreme Court of Colombia found Yidis Medin guilty of bribery and sentenced her to 47 months of house arrest.
+On June 25, 2008, after several days of investigation, the Supreme Court of Colombia found Yidis Medin guilty of bribery and sentenced her to 47 months of house arrest.
 Included in the same case, the Court claimed that it would send the information to different Judicial bodies that eventually would have to punish the public servers involved in the scandal.
 It also asked the Constitutional Court of Colombia to review the constitutional reform that allowed Álvaro Uribe Vélez to stand for his second consecutive presidential election.
 This case caused Álvaro Uribe Vélez to strongly react against the Supreme Court, even suggesting links between the magistrates of the Court and groups of extreme left-wing and right-wing tendency.
 He also suggested the passing of a constitutional referendum to legitimate his presidential re-election.
 The day after Álvaro Uribe Vélez's speech, those involved sued the judges of the Supreme Court.